Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 At this point the original title is inaccurate.
 There no longer is just 10 books... but over 50.
 And that's only the endpoints of the book tree.
+Keeping for historical reasons and my satisfaction every time I see how this book grew

 ---